MWLC Phone: 317-236-2099

 Faculty Advisor's Email: tialwalk@iu.edu

 In 2023, Malaria infections reacted 249 million cases with over 608,000 deaths.
 Resistance to antimalarial drugs is a challenge for effective treatment of Plasmodium falciparum (PF) infections.
 An individual is infected with Malaria when bitten by an infected Anopheles mosquito.
 PF is one of the deadliest parasites and is responsible for more than 90% of malaria deaths worldwide.
 New medications are needed in the fight against drug resistance.
 Malate dehydrogenase (MDH) is one of several enzymes found in the citric acid cycle, and protects against oxidative stress and in the transport of substrate through the metabolic pathways.
 PfMDH is an enzyme of interest for site selective inhibition, due to the ability to shut down active respiration.
-PFMDH was expressed in BL21DE3 E.coli using IPTG, extracted and purified through His-Tag/Ni-Agarose column chromatography, quantified by bradford and analyzed by SDS-Page.
+PFMDH was expressed in BL21DE3 E.coli using IPTG, extracted and purified through His-Tag/Ni-Agarose column chromatography, quantified by Bradford and analyzed by SDS-Page.
 Pure protein was subjected to specific activity assays including NADH/OAA affinity assays.
 Succinate is a metabolite in TCA and resent studies (March 2024 Bell Labs) suggest that Succinate may act as novel allosteric or orthosteric activator of MDH.

 Positive Impact of C3 Grass Manipulation on the Growth of Forb Species in the Little Calumet River Prairie and Wetlands Preserve: Elymus virginicus L. and Four Forb Species